pentahexctf/writeups/flagCTF/Programming and Algorithms/ME/README.md

 ## Solution

 All we have to do is iterate through the letters in each word.
 If we encounter the letter "m", we trigger a flag.
 If, after that, we encounter the letter "e", then we break and increment a counter by one.
 Otherwise, we move on to the next word.
+Not so proud of my solution but it works leave me alone

 ```
 4;957;245;0;440